ISISComputingGroup/ibex_developers_manual/Ferro-Magnetic_Resonance_equipment.md

 The individual pieces of equipment are:

-- Rhode & Schwartz (ZNB20?)
+- Rohde & Schwartz (ZNB20?)
 Vector Network Analyser
 - Hirst (GM08?) portable Hall probe
 - Danfysik 858 PSU (when used on POLREF, Danfysik 8000(?) when offline) connected to...
 - GMW conventional electromagnet (not cryogenic, no direct control required)